-The importance of key opinion leaders (KOLs) within life sciences has increased across the years.
-In fact, according to a 2015 study, 60% of respondents indicated that KOLs have the most influence on their decisions.
+The importance of key opinion leaders (KOLs) within life sciences has increased over the years.
+According to a 2015 study, 60% of respondents indicated that opinions from KOLs have the most influence on their decisions.

-Recent trends also show that KOL partnerships are not just reserved for the later stages of clinical trials and during drug commercialization, but are increasingly more involved across the entire development cycle - including the R&D and clinical stages .
+Recent trends also show that KOL partnerships are not just reserved for the later stages of clinical trials or during drug commercialization, but are increasingly more involved across the entire development cycle - including the R&D stage.

 Yet as KOLs become more and more popular, it is still challenging to find them.
 If you also struggle to identify KOLs, you are not alone.